borntofrappe/borntofrappe/playground/Sections/Header - Pages/README.md

 The `::before` and `::after` pseudo elements share a few properties, but I prefer to repeat the syntax.
 The two have a different purpose, and the two change independently of one another.

-## Header blog
+## SVG

-For the first page, the header includes an additional illustration in one of the pseudo elements of the paragraph.
+The `<h1>` element introducing the page includes an additional illustration in the `::before` pseudo element.
+The idea is to use the astronaut graphic to introduce the route with an icon or two.

+The syntax from the "Illustration" folder is modified to have the icons rotate an additional `180` degrees.
+In this manner, even if the graphic is flipped, the icons are rightside-up.